-Filed by the Registrant \boxtimes

-Filed by a Party other than the Registrant \Box

-Check the appropriate box:

-Preliminary Proxy Statement

-- □ Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) - ☑ Definitive Proxy Statement - Definitive Additional Materials - □ Soliciting Material Pursuant to §240.14a-12

-(Name of Registrant as Specified In Its Charter)

-(Name of Person(s) Filing Proxy Statement, if other than the Registrant)

-Payment of Filing Fee (Check the appropriate box):

-- \square No fee required. - □ Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11. - (1) Title of each class of securities to which the transaction applies: - (2) Aggregate number of securities to which the transaction applies: - (3) Per unit price or other underlying value of the transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): - (4) Proposed maximum aggregate value of the transaction:

-(5) Total fee paid:

-$\hfill\square$ Fee paid previously with preliminary materials.

-- Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
-Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing. - (1) Amount Previously Paid: - (2) Form, Schedule or Registration Statement No.: - (3) Filing Party:

-RALPH LAUREN CORPORATION NOTICE OF ANNUAL MEETING OF STOCKHOLDERS TO THE OWNERS OF CLASS A COMMON STOCK AND CLASS B COMMON STOCK OF RALPH LAUREN CORPORATION
+Securities Exchange Act of 1934 File d by the e Registrant ⊠ Filed by a Party other than the Registrant \Box Che ck the a appropriate box: Preli minary Proxy Statement Commission Only (as permitted by Rule 14a-6(e)(2)) \boxtimes Defii nitive Additional Materia ds .
+Solic citing Material Pursuant to) §240.14a-12 eck the appropriate box: Preliminary Proxy Statement Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)) Definitive Proxy Statement Definitive Additional Materials Soliciting Material Pursuant to §240.14a-12 RALPH LAUREN COF (Name of Registrant as Specified) (Name of Person(s) Filing Proxy Statement, in the proposed maximum and proposed maximum aggregate value of the transaction computed pursuant is calculated and state how it was determined): (4) Proposed maximum aggregate value of the transaction: Fee paid previously with preliminary materials.
+Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a).
+RALPH LAUREN CORPORATION (Name of Registrant as Specified In Its Charter) (Name of Person(s) Filing Proxy Statement, if other than the Registrant) Payı ment of f Filing Fee (Check the ap opropriate box): √ No fe ee required. • per Exchange Act Rules 14a-6(i)(1) and 0-11.
+(1) Title of each class of se curities to which the transaction applies: (2) Aggregate number of se ecurities to which the transaction applies: (3) inderlying value of the transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fed is calculated and state h ow it was determined): (4) Droposed maximum age gregate value of the transaction.
+(4) Froposed maximum agg gregate value of the transaction.
+(5) Total fee paid: (3) Total Ice para.
+Fee r paid previously with preli minary materials. ous filing by registration statement number, or the Form or Schedule and the date of its filing.
+(1) Amount Previously Pai d: (2) Form Cabellala D. o istration Statement No. (2) rorm, Schedule or Regi Stration Statement INO.; (3) Filing Party:

+(4) Date Filed:

+Notice of 2016 Annual Meeting Of Stockholders